Cover

 Prices shown are list prices.
 Remember that GoodBed keeps our site current with the best available discounts on online mattresses, many of which are exclusive discounts for our readers.

 The Saatva is a traditional innerspring mattress that in our view, feels very similar to a high-end mattress you might see in a local store, with some extras.
-The coil-on-coil construction (1300 coils total in the queen size) gives you the best of both worlds; the support and longevity of interconnected coils, plus the motion isolation and support of the pocketed comfort-layer coils.
+The coil-on-coil construction (1300 coils total in the queen size) gives you the best of both worlds; the support and longevity of interconnected coils, plus the motion isolation and support of the pocketed comfort-layer springs.
 We also felt that the company’s lumbar support foam was helpful, and its edge support foam was a real standout in comparison to its innerspring peers in this price range.
 We also judged construction quality and the quality of the pillow top to be excellent.
 It feels sturdy and substantial.

 Lastly, the mattress has a few green touches, including some organic cotton in the cover, recycled steel for the coils, and some plant-based foam.